SoonerCare Renewals Are Back

-Oklahoma will soon be required to restart eligibility reviews for all SoonerCare member due to the passage of federal legislation in December.
+Oklahoma restarted eligibility reviews for all SoonerCare members due to the passage of federal legislation in December 2022.

-Eligibility renewals will resume beginning in spring 2023.
-Currently, OHCA plans to first notify impacted members in February.
+Eligibility renewals resumed in spring 2023.
+OHCA notified impacted members in February.

-If you do not receive a notice from OHCA then your coverage will not be impacted and you do not need to take any further action.
+If you did not receive a notice from OHCA then your coverage was not impacted and you did not need to take any further action.

 Media and Partner Resources

 Below is a timeline of events and additional information.
 Please review the information before calling the SoonerCare helpline.
 If you need further assistance, call the helpline at 800-987-7767.